Your Causal Self-Attentive Recommender Hosts a Lonely Neighborhood

 \subsubsection{Findings}

-We show in the previous section that AR outperforms AE in the level of representative models' comparison.
-In this section, we are curious if this conclusion changes in a broader settings of more variant feature/model/loss designs and find: \begin{enumerate} \item In the modularized, common design space for sequential recommendation, AR attention performs better than AE with variant attention types and loss types. \end{enumerate} Details are explained as follows.
+We show in the previous section that vanilla-AR outperforms AE overall.
+In this section, we are curious if this conclusion is robust in broader settings of more variant feature/model/loss designs and find: In the common design space for sequential recommendation, AR attention performs better than AE with variant attention types and loss types.
+Details are explained as follows.

-\subsection{Experimental setup}
+\subsubsection{Experimental Setup}